Lease Management Drives CAM Billing Accuracy

-Here's how CAM billing actually goes wrong: it doesn't start in the reconciliation.
+Here is how CAM billing actually goes wrong.
+It does not start in the reconciliation.
 It starts six months or two years earlier, when a lease amendment was executed and the billing system was never updated, or when a lease was abstracted and the gross-up deemed occupancy percentage was entered as 90% when the lease said 95%.

-By the time you run the annual reconciliation, you're calculating correctly — but on wrong inputs.
+By the time you run the annual reconciliation, you're calculating correctly on wrong inputs.
 The software isn't the problem.
 The lease data is.

 Lease management is the upstream dependency that everything else in CAM reconciliation depends on.
 Nail it and reconciliation becomes a mechanical process.
 Let it degrade and you're patching errors indefinitely.